History of the Knights of Columbus: Modern program

 The order also provides mortgages to dioceses, parishes, schools, hospitals, seminaries, and religious orders at "very competitive rates" through its ChurchLoan program.
 The profits are used to pay life insurance claims.
 An average of $20 million in loans are made each year, with an average loan totally $1.8 million.
 By 1954, over $300 million had been loaned and the program "never lost one cent of principal or interest".
 Over $500 million had been loaned by 2008.

 Products include permanent and term life insurance, as well as annuities, long term care insurance, and disability insurance.
 The insurance program is not a separate business offered by the Order to others but is exclusively for the benefit of members and their families.
 According to the Fortune 1000 list, the Knights of Columbus ranked 880 in total revenue in 2017 and, with more than 1,500 agents, was 925th in size in 2015.
 All agents are members of the Order.

 The Order's insurance program is the most highly rated program in North America.
 For 40 consecutive years, the Order has received A. M. Best's highest rating, A++.
 Additionally, the Order is certified by the Insurance Marketplace Standards Association for ethical sales practices.
 Standard & Poor's downgraded the insurance program's financial strength/credit rating from AAA to AA+ in August 2011 not due to the Order's financial strength, but due to its lowering of the long-term sovereign credit rating of the United States to AA+.
 Additionally, the insurance program has a low 3.5% lapse rate of the 1.9 million members and their families who are insured.
+Forbes publishes an annual list of what it refers to as "America's Best Insurance Companies", and it has included the Knights of Columbus insurance program on this list since 2022.